JhincDC/PersonalSetup/README.md

 ## Few Considerations
 - Script prepare and make ready for my personal configuration on my computers.
 Why not NixOS?
 NixOS works different and doesn't feels like linux when I try to make changes directly but not in a config file (.nix file).
 - Works with KDE Plasma, and tries to be *"boring"* in order to be a productive focused system.
 - Technically another Distro?
 Maybe, but works under Arch Linux base, and just prepare and install everything.
-Doesn't with so much changes.
+This doesn't come with so much changes.
 - Some packages comes from AUR, through Chaotic-AUR repository, due missing time when is compiling.

 # Content